 The man looked up when he heard her.
 His face was hidden behind a black ski mask – something else that didn’t add up – and when he saw her, he lunged forward, right across her salt line.

-The intruder fell against the wall, Tala’s pendant still in his hand.
+The intruder stumbled back and fell against the wall, Tala’s pendant still in his hand.
 She jumped up and grabbed her gun.
 Human or not, the bastard was going down.
 The intruder scrambled to his feet and bolted for the door.
 Tala chased him into the hall but he disappeared into an elevator, which closed on her.
 She started towards the stairs, but knew there was no point.
 He would reach the ground floor long before her, and she would never find him once he hit the street.

 “What’s all this racket?
 Tala?
 Who’s making that banging sound?”